EVERYDAY ENERGY + WORKFORCE DEVELOPMENT

 Everyday Energy’s leadership team asked if I would be willing to expand the marketing and event management work I was doing and lead the build-out of a workforce development program.
 I quickly accepted the opportunity to use my instructional design and sustainability expertise to direct these efforts.

-I enlisted the help of energy efficiency and solar installation training expert, Brian Hurd of Hands-On Solar.
+I enlisted the help of Brian Hurd, an energy efficiency and solar installation training expert at Hands-On Solar.
 Together, we developed a series of training courses on the basics of solar installation.
-The training program included classroom instruction, safety training, and hands-on installation work.
+The training program included classroom instruction, a safety training workshop, and hands-on installation work.

 Result